jonnyhoeven/workshop/README.md

   revisionHistoryLimit: 1
 ```

-Push this change to your forked repository.
+Push this change to your forked repository:

 ```bash
 git add .